-What does an interim manager do between
+What does an interim manager do between two mandates

 During an engagement, the interim manager concentrates fully on the mandate.
 As far as possible, he or she also cultivates networks.
 What time is left over is often spent on militia activities in clubs/associations and the community.
 This changes abruptly when the mandate expires.